Beefeater1980/Beefeater1980/README.md

 Hi, I’m @Beefeater1980.

-I am working my way through CS50 and also managing the website for a business that I co-own.
+I am an independent game developer and lawyer based in Hong Kong.

 Feel free to drop me a line on thebeef1980@gmail.com